-5.4.
-SCE Directed PSPS Procedures.
-Close coordination with SCE is essential to mitigating the impact of any SCE directed PSPS events that would result in a complete and/or partial loss of SCE supply lines.
-The following preparatory coordination has been established:

-- Each year, before the fire season, BVES Management Team will engage SCE Management on coordination for potential and actual PSPS events. - BVES Management Team will update contact information with the SCE Key Account Manager for the BVES account. - BVES Field Operations staff will update contact information with the SCE Lugo and Colton Control Stations which have direct operational control over the SCE supply lines to BVES.
+- 5.4.
+SCE-Directed PSPS Procedures.
+Close coordination with SCE is essential to mitigating the impact of any SCE directed PSPS event that would result in a complete or partial loss of SCE supply lines.
+The following preparatory coordination steps are established: - Each year, before fire season, BVES Management Team engages SCE Management on coordination for potential and actual PSPS events. - BVES Management Team updates contact information with the SCE Key Account Manager for the BVES account, upon any change. - BVES Field Operations staff updates contact information with the SCE Lugo and Colton Control Stations which have direct operational control over the SCE supply lines to BVES.

-When PSPS events are forecasted and/or implemented, the SCE Key Account Manager will coordinate with the BVES Management Team and the SCE Lugo and Colton Control Stations will coordinate directly with the designated BVES Field Operations Team.
+When PSPS events are forecasted, the SCE Key Account Manager will coordinate with BVES Management and the SCE Lugo and Colton Control Stations will coordinate directly with the designated BVES Field Operations Team, until the event is complete or canceled.

-Table 5-2, BVES Action for SCE Lines Under PSPS Consideration, provides procedures to implement to best prepare the BVES system for a complete and/or partial loss of SCE supply lines.
+Table 5-2, BVES Action for SCE Lines Under PSPS Consideration, provides procedures to implement to best prepare the BVES system for a complete or partial loss of SCE supply lines.